 Haryana heading for hung assembly, govt formation to hinge on JJP's support

-Chandigarh, Oct 23: The counting of votes for the Haryana Assembly elections is underway and the trend after first two hours shows that the Congress has bettered its performance as compared to 2014 .
+Chandigarh, Oct 23: The counting of votes for the Haryana Assembly elections is underway and the trend after the first two hours shows that the Congress has bettered its performance as compared to 2014.
 The BJP was leading in 35 seats while the Congress in 32, as of 10.30 am on Thursday.
 The JJP, a breakaway faction of the INLD, was leading in 13 seats.
-If these leads translate to final result, the JJP would emerge as a kingmaker.
+If these leads translate to the final result, the JJP would emerge as a kingmaker.

 The majority mark needed to form the government in Haryana is 46 and both the Congress, BJP seem to fall short of the mark.
-A News 18 report based on sources says that the Congress is willing to support the JJP.
+A News18 report based on sources says that the Congress is willing to support the JJP.

 Some reports are also claiming that JJP chief Dushyant Chautala is willing to support any of the two parties on the condition of being made a CM.